How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 ✔️ Hike Wynapicchu

-It’s a spectacular and relatively easy hike although very steep.
+It’s a spectacular and relatively easy hike, although very steep.
 I am afraid of heights, like, very afraid, and this hike really tested my self-control abilities.

-I did it in March when it was drizzly and therefore the rocky steps a little slippery.
+I did it in March when it was drizzly and therefore the rocky steps were a little slippery.

-You can choose between two trails the one that goes up to the peak and the one that walks around the mountain and takes you to the hidden Temple of the Moon first and then goes up again.
+You can choose between two trails: the one that goes up to the peak, and the one that walks around the mountain and takes you to the hidden Temple of the Moon first, and then goes up again.

-I took the first one and once at the top I could enjoy amazing views of the Citadelle.
+I took the first one, and once at the top, I could enjoy amazing views of the Citadelle.

 However, I am not going to lie it was scary.

-In terms of physical effort though, well, if I made it, anyone in good physical health can do it.
+In terms of physical effort, though, well, if I made it, anyone in good physical health can do it.

 You can check out this post for a more detailed description of the trail.

-Useful tips about hiking Waynapicchu mountain:
+Useful tips about hiking Waynapicchu Mountain:

 Hiking time (short trail) – 1.30hrs – 2 hrs